 RESTORING HUNDREDS OF NUTRIENTS

 Another focus is to restore nutrients.
-This is best accomplished by eating a lot of cooked vegetables, and avoiding many foods that upset diegestion, including wheat, fruits, sweets, nightshade vegetables and all refined and overly processed foods.
+This is best accomplished by eating a lot of cooked vegetables, and avoiding many foods that upset digestion.
+These unfortunately include wheat, all fruits, sweets, nightshade vegetables, and all refined and overly processed foods.
 You can read separate articles about each of these on this website to understand why we need to avoid them today.

 Diet and supplementary nutrients ideally need to be recommended using the principles of interpreting a hair mineral test taught by Dr. Paul Eck and refined by myself and our practitioners.
 Guessing usually wastes time and money, and easily makes a person worse.
 For a more complete description of a general diet we find works best, read The Healing Lifestyle.